|SOund SUrveillance System (SOSUS): General Information|

 In October, 1990, the Navy granted approval to NOAA/PMEL to access the SOSUS arrays in the North Pacific to assess their value in ocean environmental monitoring, as part of the U.S. government's dual-use initiative.

 Data acquisition is accomplished by combining portions of the Navy's processing facilities with NOAA-designed systems installed at the U.S. Naval Ocean Processing Facility (NOPF) at Whidbey Island, Washington.
-Analog outputs from each hydrophone element are available either through direct cabling or remote data linkage.
-Navy systems perform adaptive beam forming on digitized hydrophone signals, with the outputs converted back to analog electrical signals.
-These analog hydrophone and beam-former outputs are accessed by the NOAA-supplied systems, where the signals are low-pass filtered, digitized, and temporarily buffered on hard disk.
+Raw analog outputs from specific hydrophones are accessed by NOAA-supplied systems, where the signals are low-pass filtered, digitized, and temporarily buffered on hard disk.
 The digital data are provided to a wide-area network (WAN) based on Network File System (NFS) protocol, linking (by encrypted, dedicated telephone line) the acquisition computer to an analysis system located at NOAA laboratories in Newport, Oregon.